Lightning-AI/pytorch-lightning/docs/source/extensions/loops.rst

         loss.backward()
         optimizer.step()

-However, for new research use cases such as meta-learning, active learning, recommendation systems, etc., this loop structure can differ.
+However, some new research use cases such as meta-learning, active learning, recommendation systems, etc., require a different loop structure.
 For example here is a simple loop that guides the weight updates with a loss from a special validation split:

 .. code-block:: python